MTandHJ/freerec/dataset processing.md

 ### Atomic files

-The following datasets are some of atmoics files from [RecBole](https://github.com/RUCAIBox/RecSysDatasets).
+The following datasets are some of (`not-merged`) atmoics files from [RecBole](https://github.com/RUCAIBox/RecSysDatasets).
 We change their column (field) names to match the FreeRec's requirements.
 Other raw atmoics file can be used by manually setting `userColname, itemColname, ratingColname, timestampColname`.

 |  Dataset   |   Download |